-- Install electric charging points to encourage the use of electric vehicles. - Encourage green transport to reduce carbon emissions. - Explore opportunities to access funding for habitat creation through nature-based solution schemes, e.g. Wilder Carbon to lock up more carbon in habitats that benefit wildlife. - Set a target of becoming a carbon neutral village/town/city. - Develop and implement an Action Plan to work towards becoming carbon neutral. - Set up a Youth Climate Panel to engage and work with young people in the village/town/city to help to shape the council's decisions. - Run campaigns to inform and educate residents around food sustainability. - You could work with KWT to invest in nature to lock-up carbon for the long term.
+- Install electric charging points to encourage the use of electric vehicles. - Encourage green transport to reduce carbon emissions. - Work with Kent County Council to implement new cycle routes. - Explore opportunities to access funding for habitat creation through nature-based solution schemes, e.g. Wilder Carbon to lock up more carbon in habitats that benefit wildlife. - Set a target of becoming a carbon neutral village/town/city. - Develop and implement an Action Plan to work towards becoming carbon neutral. - Set up a Youth Climate Panel to engage and work with young people in the village/town/city to help to shape the council's decisions. - Run campaigns to inform and educate residents around food sustainability. - Work with Kent Wildlife Trust to invest in nature to lock-up carbon for the long term.

-Find out more about Wilder Carbon at
+Find out more about Wilder Carbon at wildercarbon.com

-wildercarbon.com